Skip to main content

 Over the past few years, the popularity of peptide therapy has skyrocketed.
 The global peptide therapeutics market was valued at nearly $50 billion in 2024, and it’s projected to reach up to around $84 billion by 2034.

-One of the most well-known peptides in recent years is semaglutide (Ozempic), a GLP-1 or glucagon-like peptide-1 receptor agonist used for the treatment of Type 2 diabetes.
+One of the most well-known peptides in recent years is semaglutide (Ozempic), a glucagon-like peptide-1 receptor agonist (GLP-1) used for the treatment of type 2 diabetes.
 However, semaglutide is just one of many different peptides that could potentially lead to health benefits.
-Some other options that are growing in popularity include tesamorelin, thymosin beta-4, and — the focus of this guide — BPC-157.
+Some other options that are growing in popularity are tesamorelin, thymosin beta-4, and — the focus of this guide — BPC-157.

 Jump to